-If you truly want to make a breathtaking statement with your ink, then you are going to be hard-pressed to uncover a more effective route than Japanese samurai mask tattoos.
+If you want to make a breath-taking statement with your ink, then it would be hard to go past a Japanese samurai mask tattoo.

 See more about - The Top 121+ Best Japanese Tattoo Ideas

 1. Black and Gray Samurai Mask Tattoo Ideas

 3. Upper Arm Half Sleeve Samurai Mask Tattoo Ideas

 4. Samurai Mask Chest and Rib Tattoo Designs